Fourmilab/ratburger.org/README.md

 live, Ratburger it was.

-The name, and the site, has nothing whatsoever to do with the eponymous children's book, which was published thirty years after the we coined the name and a decade after I registered the domain **ratburger.org**.
+The name, and the site, has nothing whatsoever to do with the eponymous children's book, which was published thirty years after we coined the name and a decade after I registered the domain **ratburger.org**.

 ## About the Repository